 Tofu Jalapeno Pesto Sandwich

 tempura fried tofu, mozzarella, provolone, jalapeno pesto, carrots, cucumber, bell peppers, honey sriracha aioli

-beef patty, lechon, croquetas, swiss, potato sticks, lettuce, tomatoes, cilantro aioli, side yuca fries
+beef burger patty, lechon, croquetas, fried queso, potato sticks, lettuce, caramelized onions, cilantro aioli, honey sriracha

 sweet puff pastry stuffed with beef, potato, and olive picadillo